 - Scheduling diagnostic tool: A tool to assess how the current approach to managing appointments may cause constraints that increase waiting times.

-- Measurement: The Access QI measurement plan is used to review changes in access data over time that can help improve the understanding of the system.
-The data collection template will be published in August 2020 to help services collect and chart access data.
+- Measurement: The Access QI measurement plan and data collection template are used to review changes in access data over time that can help improve the understanding of the system.

 - COVID-19 unknowns: Key factors related to COVID-19 that have an impact on demand and capacity of elective care services.
 This was developed by NHS Tayside to help understand how COVID-19 may impact on elective care activity.

 Developing aim and change theory